Yogish-HG/Node.js_API_Operations/README.md

 #### Deployed link - https://tutorial5-jxgl.onrender.com

-Use postman to test the APIs
+Use postman to test the APIs.
+Details about the API are below

 ## Endpoints